4 boneless, skinless chicken breast halves

 Add remaining tablespoon of oil to the pan and saute the onions for 2 minutes.
 Stir in the celery and carrots and cook for about one more minute.
 Season with garlic, bay leaves, thyme and salt and pepper to taste.
 Cook for another minute.

 Deglaze the pot with white wine, stirring until nothing is stuck to the pan, then pour in the chicken broth.
-Simmer for 90 minutes.
+Simmer for 90 minutes, allowing the broth to cook down until the mirepoix has a near stew-like consistency.
+Use an immersion blender if needed.

 Return the chicken breasts to the pan and simmer for an additional 30 minutes.
 The mixture should reduce considerably by this time so check frequently to see that the chicken is covered.
 Spoon baste if necessary.
 The ragout should have a stew like consistency when finished.